-More than 200,000 preschool and elementary children are brought into emergency rooms every year for injuries they suffer on playgrounds, according to the Consumer Product Safety Commission.
+More than 200,000 preschool and elementary children are rushed into emergency rooms every year for injuries suffered on playgrounds, according to the Consumer Product Safety Commission.
 Most injuries involve falls.

 - Actively supervise children on playgrounds and avoid distractions.